netwrix/PingCastleCloud/README.md

 # Ping Castle Cloud

+important: the source code has been moved to the main PingCastle project. this project is now archived.

 ## Introduction

 Ping Castle Cloud is a tool designed to assess quickly the AzureAD security level with a methodology based on risk assessment and a maturity framework.